Bakhtiar1991/Cochrane_project/README.md

 Performed end to end automation testing on login option using page object model.
 Generated an html report using mochawesome.

-Go to cypress/e2e/login_test.cy.js
-- Log in with right username and wrong password and click on my profile button. (it fails due to wrong credential.)
-- Log in with wrong username and right password and click on my profile button. (it fails due to wrong credential.)
-- Log in with wrong username and wrong password and click on my profile button. (it fails due to wrong credential.)
-- Log in with right username and right passwordand click on my profile button. (it passes.)
+Go to cypress/e2e/login_test.cy.js to find the test suit.
+I have written 3 negetive test where I provided wrong credential and then click on the my profile button and it fails.
+On last test with right username and right password it passed to click on the my profile button.

 Go to cypress/e2e/pages/login_page.js to find LoginPage class.